-The question that begs to be answered here is: does keeping your options open make you more desirable?
-Yes and No.
+The question that begs to be answered here is: does keeping your options open make you more or less needy?

-Assuming you haven’t yet had the “we’re exclusive” conversation, putting all your eggs in one basket makes you not only vulnerable, but more likely to put pressure on the person to be exclusive or commit before he/she is ready.
+Assuming you haven’t yet had the “we’re exclusive” conversation, putting all your eggs in one basket makes you more likely to put pressure on the person to be exclusive or commit before they’re ready.

-If you’re fixated on one woman or one man, you find yourself easily becoming stressed, anxious, and desperate when you are not getting the attention you expect or things are not moving as fast as you’d like them to.
-You are more likely to put unnecessary demands on the relationship and micromanage any interaction when together.
+You may find yourself easily becoming stressed, anxious, and desperate when you are not getting the attention you expect or things are not moving as fast as you’d like them to.
+You are also more likely to put unnecessary demands on the relationship and micromanage any interaction when together.
 This can create a lot of problems for the relationship.

 From a purely statistical point of view, your odds of meeting the ‘right one” are much better if you’re open to dating more people.
 The more your options, the better your odds are of finding someone you actually have something in common with.